allegro/dotnet-utils/src/Allegro.Extensions.DependencyCall/README.md

 }
 ```

-By default we deliver `NoOppDependencyCallMetrics` that might be replaced with your own metrics solution with
+By default, we deliver `NoOppDependencyCallMetrics` that might be replaced with your own metrics solution with
-`DependencyCallBuilder.WithDependencyCallMetrics` api.
+`DependencyCallBuilder.WithDependencyCallMetrics` API.

 ### Allegro.Extensions.DependencyCall.Metrics.Prometheus

-Prometheus is the mostly used metrics tool in Allegro.
-For that reason we deliver extension package that will implement `IDependencyCallMetrics` with `prometheus-net` library.
+Prometheus is the most used metrics tool in Allegro.
+For that reason, we deliver an extension package that will implement `IDependencyCallMetrics` with the `prometheus-net` library.

 To use it you need only to register it via `DependencyCallBuilder`: